codurance/site/_posts/2017-11-26-rust-vscode.md

 ```
 As the paths in the config need to be absolute, remember to adjust to your situation (system username) accordingly.

-Now when you reload and start editing a Rust file you should see [RLS: Analysis finished] on the bottom bar and the completion and highlighting should all work.
+Now when you reload and start editing a Rust file you should see `RLS: Analysis finished` on the bottom bar and the completion and highlighting should all work.
 Yay !

 Any questions ?
-Ask on http://users.rust-lang.org/ and ping me the link to the post on Twitter (@yourusername) or email it to me cyryl@codurance.com.
+Ask on [https://users.rust-lang.org/](https://users.rust-lang.org/) and ping me the link to the post on [Twitter](https://twitter.com/cyplo) or email it to me at [cyryl@codurance.com](mailto:cyryl@codurance.com).
 This way the answer will be visible to everyone in the community.

 Keep on Rusting !